The Reporter’s Guide to a Civil Lawsuit

 B. Jury Selection.

 After the trial jury is selected, the court may provide for the selection of alternate jurors, and the parties generally are allowed one peremptory challenge for this process.
 Fla.
 R. Civ.
 P. 1.431(g).
-Alternate jurors are selected in the same manner as trial jurors, and are in all respects identical except that they are discharged if they are not needed when the jury retires to deliberate.
+Alternate jurors are selected in the same manner as trial jurors, and are in all respects identical except that they are discharged if they are not needed, for example, to replace a “principal” juror who becomes unable or disqualified from performing his or her duties, when the jury retires to deliberate.
 Fla.
 R. Civ.
 P. 1.431(g)(1).

 C. Opening Statements.

 After a jury is selected, the parties present opening statements.
 Opening statements are not supposed to be arguments; rather, the parties should advise the jury of what the evidence will prove.
-After opening statements, the parties or the court may "invoke the rule," which simply means that nonparty witnesses are excluded from the courtroom while others are testifying.
-Fla.
+After opening statements, the parties or the court may invoke “the rule,” a short-hand reference to the Rule of Sequestration, which means that nonparty witnesses generally are excluded from the courtroom while others are testifying.
+See Fla.
 Stat.
 Sec.
-90.616 (2003).
+90.616 (2014).
 In addition, the witnesses are directed not to discuss the case with anyone other than the attorneys.
 H. Trawick, Florida Practice & Procedure Sec.
-22-7, at 356 (1999).
+22-8 at 356 (2012).

-After the plaintiff presents its case-in-chief, the defendant may move for a directed verdict on the grounds that the plaintiff has failed to present sufficient evidence to justify submission of the case to the jury.
+After either party presents its case-in-chief, the opposing party may move for a directed verdict on the grounds that the other party has failed to present sufficient evidence to justify submission of the case to the jury.
 Fla.
 R. Civ.
 P. 1.480(a).
 If the action is being tried to the court without a jury, the proper motion is a motion for involuntary dismissal under Fla.
 R. Civ.
 P. 1.420(b), as discussed earlier.
-If the motion is denied or reserved, the case proceeds, subject to the defendant's ability to renew the motion at the close of the evidence.
+If the motion is denied or reserved, the case proceeds, subject to the moving party’s ability to renew the motion at the close of the evidence.
 However, in a nonjury trial, renewal of the motion for involuntary dismissal at the close of the evidence is not authorized.

 Orders granting directed verdict are unusual and scrutinized closely on appeal.
-Courts commonly "reserve ruling" on a motion for directed verdict and allow the case to proceed to the jury.
+Courts commonly “reserve ruling” on a motion for directed verdict and allow the case to proceed to the jury.
 This is a preferred approach because if the trial court grants a directed verdict and does not submit the case to the jury, and the directed verdict is overturned on appeal, the entire case must be retried.
-On the other hand, if the judge reserves ruling on the motion for directed verdict, the judge may override a subsequent plaintiff's verdict and if that decision is overturned on appeal, the verdict may simply be reinstated without the necessity of a new trial.
+On the other hand, if the judge reserves ruling on the motion for directed verdict, then overrides a subsequent jury verdict, if that decision is overturned on appeal, the jury verdict may simply be reinstated without the necessity of a new trial.

-If the judge does not direct a verdict following the parties' respective presentations, the case is submitted to a jury.
-Prior to the close of evidence, the parties must submit requested jury instructions.
+If the judge does not direct a verdict following the parties’ respective presentations, the case is submitted to a jury.
+Prior to the close of evidence, the parties must submit any requested jury instructions.
 Fla.
 R. Civ.
 P. 1.470(b).
-These may include numerous form instructions pre-approved by the Florida Supreme Court.
+However, the Florida Supreme Court-approved form instructions must be used unless the trial court decides otherwise.
 Additional instructions may need to be drafted and often there will be great debate between the parties on their wording.

 The judge instructs the jurors on the manner in which they are expected to deliberate and the law that they must follow.
-Finally, the jurors retire to deliberate.
+Finally, armed with copies of the written jury instructions, the jurors retire to deliberate.
 Id.
 Frequently, the jury has questions during the deliberation process.
 The parties and their attorneys are notified of such questions.
 There may be some discussion or debate on how such questions are to be answered and the attorneys may object on the record to the answers ultimately provided to the jury.

-Once the jury's deliberations are complete, the verdict is announced in open court.
-A verdict may be either a "general" verdict or a "special" verdict.
-A general verdict "finds for a party in general terms on all issues within the province of the jury to determine."
+Once the jury’s deliberations are complete, the verdict is announced in open court.
+A verdict may be either a “general” verdict or a “special” verdict.
+A general verdict “finds for a party in general terms on all issues within the province of the jury to determine.”
 H. Trawick, Florida Practice & Procedure Sec.
-24-2, at 399 (1999).
-On the other hand, the court might employ a "special verdict," which asks the jury to answer specific questions that determine the disputed facts.
+24-2 (2012).
+On the other hand, a “special verdict” requires the jury to answer specific questions that determine the disputed facts.
 H. Trawick, Florida Practice & Procedure Sec.
-24-3, at 400 (1999).
-For example, a special verdict form in a negligence action might require the jury to determine whether the defendant owed a duty to the plaintiff.
+24-3 at 400 (2012).
+For example, a special verdict form in a negligence action might require the jury to determine whether the defendant owed “a duty” to the plaintiff.
 If the answer to this question were negative, the court would enter judgment for the defendant because duty is an essential element of a negligence claim.
-A general verdict, on the other hand, might simply ask whether the jury's verdict was for the plaintiff and, if so, for how much.
-Regardless of the form of verdict that is used, a separate verdict on each count must be required if requested by either party.
+A general verdict, on the other hand, might ask simply whether the jury’s verdict was for the plaintiff and, if so, for how much.
+Regardless of the verdict form used, a separate verdict on each count must be required if requested by either party.
 H. Trawick, Florida Practice & Procedure Sec.
-24-2, at 399 (1999).
-The verdict form is written and signed by the foreperson.
+24-2 at 399 (2012).
+The verdict form is completed and signed by the foreperson.

-This article provides a general overview of the route of a civil lawsuit.
-Every lawsuit is different and the steps often vary dramatically.
-Pretrial proceedings frequently are overlooked as a valuable source of information.
-Although access to various components of the pretrial process is beyond the scope of this article, reporters should view the pretrial process as a font of potentially newsworthy material.
-Hopefully, this article will serve to "demystify" the pretrial process and assist reporters in exploring this broad avenue of newsgathering.
+This article offers a general overview of the route of a civil lawsuit.
+Of course, every lawsuit is different and the steps often vary dramatically.
+Although access to various components of the pretrial process is beyond the scope of this article, pretrial proceedings can often be a valuable source of information.
+Hopefully, this article will help “demystify” the civil process and assist reporters in exploring this potentially valuable source of newsworthy information.

 Authored by the Media & Communications Law Committee, the handbook serves as a resource guide for members of the media about topics in the legal profession.